 Soils provide a wide range of benefits, many of which can be provided by the same soil at the same time.
 This means we need a range of soil data and information to help us make informed decisions.
-However, there are still issues around the existence of the right data from the right place with the right interpretation for the people who need to use the data to make decisions.
+However, the data and information required to make these decisions doesn't always exist.
+Soil monitoring can help fill these gaps.

 Soil Monitoring Action Plan (Soil MAP)

-The Soil Monitoring Action Plan (MAP) is working to improve communication, awareness and understanding between a range of different users to develop a soil monitoring programme that supports the collection of soil data and makes soil data and information available that meets the needs of these users.
+The Soil Monitoring Action Plan (MAP) is working to improve communication, awareness and understanding between a range of different users.
+The aim is to develop a soil monitoring programme that supports the collection of soil data and makes soil data and information available that meets the needs of these users.

 The Soil MAP was developed in partnership across Scotland’s soil community.
 The Soil MAP:

 - identified who needs soil data / information;